2015 World Championships in Athletics – Women's hammer throw

 The women's hammer throw at the 2015 World Championships in Athletics was held at the Beijing National Stadium on 26 and 27 August.

+The winning margin was 4.52 metres which as of 2024 remains the only time the women's hammer throw has been won by more than four metres at these championships, although Włodarczyk's winning margin at the Olympics the following year was greater.

 The world championships also incorporated the 2015 IAAF Hammer Throw Challenge and Anita Włodarczyk was the series winner and world champion.

 Competition

 2015 was Anita Włodarczyk's year.
 Already the world record holder, she threw the ball out to 81.08 less than four weeks before the championships to become the first woman to throw beyond 80 metres.
 Włodarczyk is the returning silver medalist and was the 2009 champion.
 The two-time defending champion and Olympic Champion Tatyana Lysenko, the number 3 thrower in history, did not return.
 No Russian athletes competed in this event.
 Zhang Wenxiu was the home favorite who has finished just behind Włodarczyk at every major championship (except 2011) since the Olympics were here seven years earlier.